cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/API.md

 # External API Integration

-This document provides detailed information about the external APIs used in the Movie Booking Chatbot application, including authentication methods, key endpoints, and implementation details.
+This document provides detailed information about the external APIs used in the Movie Chatbot application, including authentication methods, key endpoints, and implementation details.

 ## Table of Contents